vasishth/smlp2019/index.md

 [Griebnitzsee Campus, University of Potsdam, Germany](https://www.uni-potsdam.de/db/zeik-portal/gm/lageplan-up.php?komplex=3)

 The summer school will be held at the Griebnitzsee campus of the University of Potsdam; this is about 15-20 minutes away from Berlin zoo station by train.
 Lectures will be held in Haus 6.
-The introductory session on Monday morning and invited lectures will be held in Hoersaal H02.
 Campus map: [download from here](https://www.uni-potsdam.de/db/zeik-portal/gm/griebnitzsee.pdf).
 Please use [bvg.de](http://www.bvg.de/en/) for planning your travel (by train or bus).

 The fee of 30 Euros will also be used to provide coffee & snacks.